uhl1k/Typewriter/README.md

 * ``font-name`` name of the font used in the poem and chapter editing area.
 Font with this name must be present in the system.
 * ``font-style`` defines the style of the font.
 Should be ``0``.
+* ``last-file`` is a full name of last file that was opened by the program.
+Can be missing if no file was opened.

 ## Technologies I used